georust/rinex/rinex-cli/README.md

 if you know how to operate the preprocessing toolkit
 - [quality check](doc/qc.md): RINEX data quality analysis (mainly statistics and only on OBS RINEX at the moment)
 - other advanced operations are documented in the [processing](doc/processing.md) suite

-## Data analysis

-This tool can perform several data analysis.
-Feasible operations are highly dependent on the context provided by the user.
-Refer to [this page](doc/file-combination.md) to understand what minimal context should be provided, for the analysis you want to perform.

 ## Getting started